Features

 - Adversarial debate (prosecutor vs defender vs judge)

-- EGATS (Evidence-Gated Attack Tree Search)
+- EGATS (Evidence-Gated Attack Tree Search) — opt-in only, see

 Agent loop enhancements